coderefinery/reproducible-research/_episodes/01-motivation.md

 <img src="{{ site.baseurl }}/img/repro-pyramid.png" style="height: 300px;"/>

-> ## Exercise: Examples of non-reproducibility
+## Discussion

+> ## Discuss with your neighbors or among all participants
 >
-> Computer programs are supposed to be exact and always give the same
+> Computer programs are expected to produce the same
-> output for the same inputs, so we have perfect reproducibility.
+> output for the same inputs.
 Is
-> that true in science?
+> that true for research software?
 >
-> Discuss with your neighbors.
-What are some examples of how software
-> can be non-reproducible?
-What can be done about it?
+> Can you give some examples?
+What can we do about it?
->
 {: .task}